-Okinawa Scooters had announced this year that the Okinawa Oki 100 electric motorcycle will be launched in the third quarter of FY 2020-21 (Oct-Dec 2020) and that it will be a highly localized product.
+Okinawa Scooters had announced last year that the Okinawa Oki 100 electric motorcycle will be launched in the third quarter of FY 2020-21 (Oct-Dec 2020) and that it will be a highly localized product.
+There were some delays later and the launch was postponed to early this year.

-Currently, Okinawa’s products come with over 90 per cent localisation and the company is planning to launch a range of models that will be 100 per cent localized with the Oki100 at the starting gate.
-Apart from the battery cells, all components of the electric bike are to be made in India.
+Last year, Okinawa’s products used to come with over 90 per cent localisation, and the company was planning to launch a range of models that will be 100 per cent localized with the Oki100 at the starting gate.
+Apart from the battery cells, all components of the electric bike were said to be made in India.

 The Gurugram-based electric two-wheeler manufacturer that is targeting sales 40,000 electric vehicles this fiscal year, is ready to enter the electric bike segment.
-Okinawa already has a good line up of electric scooters, first of which was launched three years ago and the company has been launching products frequently having displayed the Okinawa Cruiser at the Auto Expo that is slated for a launch in early 2021.
+Okinawa has a good line up of electric scooters, first of which was launched three years ago and the company has been launching products frequently having displayed the Okinawa Cruiser at the Auto Expo that is slated for a launch this year.
+Late last year, it decided to discontinue sales of Okinawa Lead Acid scooters.

-We caught up with Jeetender Sharma this week to get an update on the electric bike, and here’s what he told us:
+We caught up with Jeetender Sharma in September 2020 to get an update on the electric bike, and here’s what he told us:

-EVW: When do you plan to bring out the Okinawa Oki 100?
+EVW: When do you plan to bring out the Okinawa Oki 100 electric bike?

 Jeetender Sharma: We originally said that we would launch before Diwali, we are working hard to make that happen.
 We were under lockdown for 2.5 months, and the development had to be stopped.
 We are confident of launching it in the 3rd quarter of this year (October – December 2020).
 We will try to make the Diwali deadline, but it depends on how other things move due to COVID-19.